CaldoNic7/Syntax-Client/README.md

 3. The ability to CRUD on 'SMART' goals quickly and easily.

 #
+## Outstanding Tasks
+Here are some of the things I plan to tackle as I continue to work on developing this app...
+  * Styling
+  * Game Play
+  * adding a username
+  * profile with picture
+  * Leader Board
+  * Social interaction via comments and a chat function
+  * User vs User Challenges
+  * Trivia
+  * Practice Problems

 ## Wire Frames
 ### Home when a user is not signed in